 The United States, United Kingdom, and Canada swept the top three spots in our global country rankings.
-Those top 3 prove that native English countries enjoy a major advantage of building global startups quicker than other countries who are not operating in English.
-The top 3 are followed by Israel and Germany hot close behind, we expect to see some jockeying for top spots in the coming years.
+Those top three prove that native English countries enjoy a major advantage in building global startups quicker than other countries that are not operating in English.
+The top three are followed by Israel and Germany close behind, and we expect to see som e jockeying for top spots in the coming years.

 Germany closes out the top five, with its capital, Berlin, also ranking 5th in our global cities analysis.
 Currently enjoying a startup renaissance, Germany has three additional cities in the top 100.
 Impressively, they include Munich, 64th, Hamburg at 74th, and Frankfurt at 84th.